The President as Entrepreneur

 Dr. Mary Landon Darden

-From Survive to Thrive: An Overview on Recent Research and the Future of Higher Education and What Presidents Need to Know
+From Survive to Thrive: What Presidents Need to Know About Recent Research and the Future of Higher Education

 Dr. Jay Box

-Business and Industry Partnerships – How to Identify and Build Highly Needed Programs
+Business and Industry Partnerships: How to Identify and Build High Demand Programs

 Dr. Greg Leman